8K HDR Playback Using Spin Digital’s Media Player

 With the launch of the new generation of GPUs and 8K TVs supporting the latest version of the HDMI interface (2.1), 8K playback is not only simpler, since only one cable is needed to connect to the TV, but is also possible to play 8K with HDR.

 HDMI 2.1 is the latest version of the HDMI format for transporting audiovisual signals to TVs.
 Unlike its predecessor (HDMI 2.0) that accepts signals up to 4Kp60, this new version supports higher resolutions and frames rates including 4Kp120 and 8Kp60.
-In addition, HDMI 2.1 supports static and dynamic HDR metadata to adapt the dynamic range of the content on a scene basis or even a frame basis.
+In addition, HDMI 2.1 supports static and dynamic HDR metadata to adapt the dynamic range of the content on a scene basis or even a frame basis to the TV HDR capabilities.

 Which Devices Support HDMI 2.1?